Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Preconditions

+Admin is logged in
-Admin is logged inAdmin is on Dashboard page
+Admin is on Dashboard page

 ### Steps

-1. Navigate to "Products" section2.
-Click "Create Product" / "Add Product"3.
-Fill in all required fields (Title, Price, Category, Description, Image, Stock)4.
-Click "Save"
+1. Navigate to "Products" section
+2. Click "Create Product" / "Add Product"
+3. Fill in all required fields (Title, Price, Category, Description, Image, Stock)
+4. Click "Save"

 ### Expected Result

-Product is successfully createdSuccess message appearsNew product appears in product listProduct is visible on the store page
+Product is successfully createdSuccess message appears New product appears in product list
+Product is visible on the store page

 ------------------------------------------------------------------------